-Another striking feature of these love songs is the extensive use of musical instruments such as the drums, nagara and shehnai.
+Another striking feature of these love songs is the extensive use of musical instruments such as the drums, nagara, and shehnai.
 Apart from these, musicians also use string and wind instruments.
-Traveling musicians in Chamba play the tambourine.
+In addition, traveling musicians in Chamba play the tambourine.

 Dances of Himachal Pradesh